officelearn/azure-docs.sv-se/articles/azure-stack/azure-stack-validate-adfs.md

 `Invoke-AzsADFSValidation : The term 'Invoke-AzsADFSValidation' is not recognized as the name of a cmdlet, function, script file, or operable program.
 Check the spelling of the name, or if a path was included, verify that the path is correct and try again.`

-**Orsak**: PowerShell Autoload kunde inte läsa in modulen beredskap för installation på rätt sätt.
+**Orsak**: Det gick inte att läsa in modulen beredskap för installation korrekt PowerShell Autoload.

-**Lösning**: importera modulen beredskap för installation uttryckligen.
+**Upplösning**: Importera modulen beredskap för installation uttryckligen.
 Kopiera och klistra in följande kod i PowerShell och uppdatera \<version\> med siffra för den installerade versionen.

 `Import-Module "c:\Program Files\WindowsPowerShell\Modules\Microsoft.AzureStack.ReadinessChecker\<version>\Microsoft.AzureStack.ReadinessChecker.psd1" -Force`